 Equinix completes AU$15.6 Perth data centre expansion

-Data centre colocation giant Equinix has wrapped up the expansion of its second data centre (PE2) in Perth.
+Data Center colocation giant Equinix has wrapped up the expansion of its second data center (PE2) in Perth.

 Located around 22 kilometres from the Perth Airport, PE2's expansion brought the sum of US$11 million with the goal to bring enhanced interconnection capabilities to more of Equinix's local customers.

 The expansion added 225 cabinets and an estimated collocated space of more than 550 square metres to the existing facility, bringing the total capacity to 700 cabinets and an estimated colocation space of 1,720 square space.

 PE2 comes equipped with the standard range of interconnection options offered by Equinix, while the Vocus-owned Australia Singapore Cable (ASC) terminates within the facility – in addition to being accessible in Equinix's Sydney, Melbourne, Canberra, Adelaide, Brisbane, and Singapore facilities.